radRoy/cloud/README.md

 Another redundant but useful information is how to actually clone (this repo) via ssh from the CLI (e.g., via Git Bash), assuming correct set up of ssh key pairs (above guides): `git clone git@github.com:radRoy/cloud.git`.

+## <u>Overview over my data sets used for training 3dunet</u>

+The image processing done on multichannel data sets since the meeting on 2023.06.08 (June) has resulted in a data set
+> - dataset01(babb03-ct3-488)
+> - dataset02(babb03-ct3-405,488,561)

 ## <u>Installing pytorch-3dunet into your conda environment</u>

 ### <u>List of commands without comments</u>